erikknorren/nuxt3-starter/README.md

   8. **[layouts](https://nuxt.com/docs/guide/directory-structure/layouts)**: contains customizable layouts used to create complex UIs.
   9. **[assets](https://nuxt.com/docs/guide/directory-structure/assets)**: contains your un-compiled assets such as css files, images, or fonts.
   10. **[public](https://nuxt.com/docs/guide/directory-structure/public)**: directory is directly served at the server root and contains public files that have to keep their names
   11. **[middleware](https://nuxt.com/docs/guide/directory-structure/middleware)**: contains customizable route middleware that you can use throughout your frontend.
-These can be used for your auth provider for example.
-Do not confuse with the server/middleware directory, that is used to protect your api routes.
+This can be used for your auth provider for example.
+Do not confuse with the /server/middleware directory, that is used to protect your api routes.
   12. **[content](https://nuxt.com/docs/guide/directory-structure/content)**: contains your content files, such as markdown files.
 Used to create a file based CMS.
+Requires installation of the @nuxt/content module.
   13. **types**: contains your typescript types.
 If you define your types in a **.d.ts** file.
 You can use your types across the application.

 - `yarn add vue`
   The next step is to add boilerplate dependencies:
-  1. **Vue** is the frontend framework used for this app, most of vue's features are already included in Nuxt 3.
+  1. **Vue** is the frontend framework used for this app, most of the vue features are already included in Nuxt 3.
 - `yarn add --dev typescript eslint prettier @types/node   eslint-config-prettier eslint-plugin-prettier @nuxtjs/eslint-config-typescript`
   This step is installing dev dependencies:
   1. **Typescript**: we want to use strict Typescript because it leads to smoother developing, building and debugging.
 It also helps with code completion and documentation.
   2. **ESLint**: we want to use ESLint to enforce certain code styles and rules, such as no unused variables.
-  3. **Prettier**: we want to use Prettier to enforce certain code formatting, such as no semicolons.
+  3. **Prettier**: we want to use Prettier to enforce certain code formatting, such as no semicolons or print width.

 The next steps are configuring your project by adding or editing certain files in the root directory.